danielbrutti/security_cam/README.md

 # IP Camera RTSP Live Viewer

-This project allows you to view live streams from IP cameras using Python and OpenCV, with real-time person detection capabilities.
+This project allows you to view live streams from IP cameras using Python and OpenCV, with real-time person and motion detection capabilities.

 ## Features
 - Live RTSP stream viewing
 - Real-time person detection using HOG (Histogram of Oriented Gradients)
+- Motion detection (frame differencing)
-- Visual bounding boxes around detected people
+- Visual bounding boxes for detected people and motion
 - Detection counter display
+- Saves images to `pictures/` when a person is detected with motion
+- Auto-formatting and linting with pre-commit (black, pycln, flake8)

 ## Requirements
 - Python 3.8+